NWChemEx-Project/CMakeBuild/README.md

 -----------------------------

-By using this repository (and adhering to its standards) your library will have a robust build that ensures its compatability with other parts of the NWChemEx ecosystem.
+By using this repository (and adhering to its standards) your library will have a robust build that ensures its compatibility with other parts of the NWChemEx ecosystem.
 Additionally, this repository will ensure:

 1. A library named `MyRepo.so` is built (other extensions and the ability for